-These operators require one operand type to be identical to or a subtype of the other operand type.
+These operators require one or both of the operand typetypes to be identicalassignable to or a subtype of the otheroperand type.
 The result is always of the Boolean primitive type.

-Any Boolean Number String Object
+Any Boolean Number String ObjectOther

 Any Boolean Boolean Boolean Boolean Boolean

 Boolean Boolean Boolean

 Number Boolean Boolean

 String Boolean Boolean

-Object Boolean Boolean
+ObjectOther Boolean Boolean

-4.15.4 The instanceof operator
+4.15.4 The instance of operator